Phulkari: Origin

 There are different theories about the origin of phulkari.
 One such belief is that this embroidery was prevalent in different parts of the country as far back as the 7th century CE but survived only in Punjab.
 Motifs similar to the ones found in Phulkari are also found in Kashida of Bihar and some of the embroideries of Rajasthan.
 Another thought is that this style of embroidery came from Iran where it was called Gulkari, also meaning floral work.
 However, Pal (1960) notes that the styles of Phulkari are distinct to Gulkari work.

 There is reference to phulkari in ancient texts, folk legends, and literature of Punjab.
 In Harishcharitra, the biography of the Emperor Harshavardhana (590-647 CE), the last ruler of great ancient Indian Vardhana empire, the seventh-century chronicler Bana wrote, "Some people were embroidering flowers and leaves on the cloth from the reverse side," which is a technical description of Phulkari embroidery.

 However, the earliest reference to the word phulkari is in Punjabi literature in the 18th century Waris Shah's version of Heer Ranjha, a legendary Punjabi tragic romance, which describes the wedding trousseau of the female protagonist Heer and lists various clothing items with phulkari embroidery.
 The first extensive English publication on phulkari was by Flora Annie Steel in 1880 where she describes the various styles and exhibited the varieties in picture form.

 In its present form, phulkari embroidery has been popular since the 15th century.
 Pal (1960) believes that no matter its origin, phulkari work is distinctive and uniquely Punjabi.

+According to Kanwarjit Singh Kang, there are two general theories about its origins: (1) It arrived in the Punjab due to Gujjars and Central Asians settling in the area, (2) Brought to the region from Muslims from Iran who settled in Kashmir and Punjab.